OathPros/COMP3/source/controls/spin-buttons.rst

 ------------------

 * Label the spin button using :ref:`sentence capitalization<sentence-capitalization>`.
 Provide an access key in the label that allows the user to give focus directly to the spin box.
-* Right-justify the contents of spin boxes, unless the convention in the user’s locale demands otherwise.
+* Right-justify the content of spin boxes, unless the convention in the user’s locale demands otherwise.
 This allows comparison between numeric values when controls are arranged in columns.
 * A spin button can be linked with a slider.
 However, this should only be done when:
-   * It is useful to provide both approximate control and specification of exact values.
+   * it is useful to provide both approximate control and specification of exact values
-   * Immediate feedback for changes in the spin box’s value is possible.
+   * immediate feedback for changes in the spin box’s value is possible
-   * It is useful for the user to control the rate of change of the value in real time.
+   * it is useful for the user to control the rate of change of the value in real time

 API reference
 -------------